bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 ### David and Goliath

+**David and Goliath** is a low level run, requiring that no character exceeds level 28 by the conclusion of the game.
+This requires careful planning and knowledge of the game to do successfully.
+Doing the normal run prior to attempting **David and Goliath** is highly recommended as a result.
+This section of the guide discusses how to plan and presents a plan to follow if you'd rather not go through that process.

-The primary guide that I used for this achievement is [GarlandG's GameFAQs guide](https://gamefaqs.gamespot.com/ps/197341-final-fantasy-vii/faqs/32536).
+The primary guide that I used for planning my path through this achievement is [GarlandG's GameFAQs guide](https://gamefaqs.gamespot.com/ps/197341-final-fantasy-vii/faqs/32536) with backup from the [main guide](https://gamefaqs.gamespot.com/ps/197341-final-fantasy-vii/faqs/71240).
 Despite it being a Low Level AND No Materia run, the notes are still applicable and well detailed regarding how to route this.
 I'm not following it exactly, but it was a great starting point for figuring out how to do this since I hadn't attempted something like this before.

 ***TODO***: The GarlandG route and my notes can be removed from the final guide, since my route notes will cover the differences and why, for the most part.
 Here is the route that GarlandG has for battles and XP with my notes about it on the side: